Freda Fiala

 Artist residency programme

 In 2023, I established between the Yingge Ceramics Museum (新北市立鶯歌陶瓷博物館) in New Taipei City and the Academy of Ceramics Gmunden at Gmundner Keramik Manufaktur in Austria – the first museum supported residency between Taiwan and Austria, forging new artistic exchanges.
 The residency runs through an Open Call issued by both museums once a year.
 Each year, this exchange program provides two artists working with ceramics with the opportunity to work in Gmunden and Yingge for a three-month residency, fostering cross-cultural dialogue.
-Further details can be found here.
+Learn more about the Yingge–Gmunden ceramics exchange here.

 Public events